 Building a Lakeside Home

 Troy and Krista Brown had just invested in a spectacular lakeside property in New Hampshire where they planned to build their new home.
 They felt that a rustic approach to the design would suit the location as well as their own tastes.
 After working with an architect, they put out bids for constructing their new home.
 Steve Howard of Howard Construction was one of the builders they contacted.
-It was Steve who suggested building a Katahdin Cedar Log Home using their architect’s design.
+It was Steve who suggested building an Arborwall Solid Cedar Home using their architect’s design.
 The Browns immediately embraced the concept and began work on their new home.

 During this project, Howard needed to develop new strategies for ensuring a well-sealed exterior shell, including the innovation detailed in this article a few months ago.